Cinemark Holdings Inc. [CNK] – A worthy stock for long-term investors

 Turning to investigate this organization’s capital structure, Cinemark Holdings Inc. [CNK] has generated a Total Debt to Total Equity ratio of 235.08.
 Similarly, its Total Debt to Total Capital is 70.16, while its Total Debt to Total Assets stands at 57.91.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 218.40, and its Long-Term Debt to Total Capital is 65.18.

-This stock’s Beta value is currently 1.56, which indicates that it is 16.94% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 27.71.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.56, which indicates that it is 16.49% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 38.87.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Cinemark Holdings Inc. [CNK] a Reliable Buy?